siewchoo/ProgrammingAssignment2/README.md

 Submission File: cachematrix.R

 Provides 2 functions within:
-1 makeCacheMatrix
+1. makeCacheMatrix
    - makeCacheMatrix creates a special "matrix" with a list of getter and setter functions.
-2 cacheSolve
+2. cacheSolve
    - Checks whether the input matrix has been changed.
      * Yes - computes the inverse matrix
      * No - implies that the inverse had already been calculated and the cached copy should be used.

-### TEST SUITE FOR ACTUAL PROGRAM
+### Test Suite
 I have provided 2 test sets for the test suite.
+- Test Set 2

-TEST SET 2 is simpler - testing only for fetching the inverse matrix from cache for repeated access.
+  * simpler; testing only for fetching the inverse matrix from cache for repeated access.
+- Test Set 1
-TEST SET 1 is is more complete - testing for both fetching from cache for repeated access, as well as testing for when the original input matrix is changed.
+  * more complete; testing for both fetching from cache for repeated access, as well as testing for when the original input matrix is changed.

 <!-- -->
-##TEST SET 1
+##Test Set 1
 > source("cachematrix.R")
 > m1 <- matrix(1:4, 2, 2)
 > m2 <- matrix(1:4, 2, 2)